 When you use pre-tax dollars to pay for health care costs, you save money by reducing taxable income.

-We said the money allotted to you in your 2018 vision health plan would not roll over to 2018, however, FSAs are the exception.
+We said the money allotted to you in your 2020 vision health plan would not roll over to 2021, however, FSAs are the exception.
 If you have an FSA account, you might be surprised to learn that you will have a little money left over after buying your eye exam and glasses.
-You could utilize that money to buy accessories such as cleaning clothes or neck straps for glasses, or a backup pair of prescription sunglasses.
+You could utilize that money to buy accessories such as cleaning cloths or neck straps for glasses, or a backup pair of prescription sunglasses.